What are the British Arts Awards?

 The British Arts Awards is a national performing arts competition.
 The preliminary rounds take place in late November and January.
 In brief:

 Solos, duets and groups can enter.
-Info on how to enter is sent to all parents every October.
+Info on how to enter is sent to all parents every year in the winter term.

 There's an entry fee for all items.

-Sections include: ballet, lyrical, tap, song & dance, jazz/modern, acro, character, national, song, drama.
+Sections include: ballet, lyrical, tap, song & dance, jazz/modern, acro, character, national, song, drama, commercial/street & open.

-Any student can enter the Awards with a polished, high-standard dance, song or drama item.
+Any student can enter BA with a polished, high-standard dance, song or drama item.

 Preliminary sessions and semi-finals are held locally.
 Finals are held in London.